ttoss/dynamodb-cursor-based-pagination/README.md

 - `sort: 'ASC' | 'DESC' (default 'DESC')`

 Querying on DynamoBD is related to the sorting of the items in function of their sort key value.
 Because of this, the parameter `sort` defines the items order before perform pagination. `ASC` is for ascending sorting (`a`, `b`, ..., `z`) and `DESC`, for descending (`z`, `y`, ..., `a`).

+### beginsWith

+- `sort: string | undefined`

+Your DynamoDB table may have an architecture that made the items have a [`beginsWith` property](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.KeyConditionExpressions).
+If you want to paginate over items that have such property, just add `beginsWith` to `paginate` method.

 ### Cursor Parameters